Audiology Clinic Answering Service

 After

-Symptom context is collected and routed according to clinic-approved guardrails.
+Symptom context is collected and sent according to clinic-approved guardrails.

 Before